 - There are a wide range of global manufacturers with the expertise to meet this demand

-- There is reason to believe that the cost of this technology can come down as it finds wider use, such as in ropeless gear marking
+- There is reason to believe that the cost of this technology can come down as it finds wider use, such as in on-demand gear marking

 Reducing Sea Turtle Entanglement and Capture in Fishing Gear